RedHatQE/openshift-python-wrapper/README.md

 ```bash
 export OPENSHIFT_PYTHON_WRAPPER_LOG_LEVEL=<LOG_LEVEL> # can be: "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL"
 ```
-IMPORTANT: DEBUG log level should be used with caution.
-DEBUG loglevel prints unhashed raw data for resources on the log.
+Important: DEBUG log level should be used with caution.
+It prints unhashed raw data for resources in the logs, which may expose sensitive information.
+Use only in secure environments.log.

 ## Code check
 We use pre-commit for code check.